rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/analysis.md

 You'll consume whatever resources are _leftover_ and will accept lowest priority for your jobs.
 The _usage factor_ is zero, so any resources consumed using this QoS level will not impact your _fair share_, which is used for calculating job priority.
+Jobs from all other QoS levels can preempt jobs in QoS level _leftover_.
 It may take some time for this research project to complete, but hey you got it for free!

 #### 2. QoS regular

 No goofy exceptions; this is the default when no QoS level is requested explicitly.
 Running with this QoS level will process jobs with standard priority and count for your _fair share_ accordingly.
+Medium and long running jobs cannot get preempted: once started, they will be allowed to finish no matter how busy the cluster is.
+Short jobs may get preempted, but only by jobs in QoS _interactive_.

 #### 3. QoS priority